openpotato/openholidaysapi.website/en/docs/sources.md

 <h3>School Holidays</h3>

 The school holidays are set centrally by the Ministry of Education and Science.
 The spring holidays and the summer holidays differ depending on the grade level.
+The school year always starts on September 15.

 Sources: